InclusionOrg/application_assignment/readme.md

 ![working app](app.gif)

+## How to run the node server
+    -Make sure to run npm install to run dependencies -To start the server node index.js

 ## Submission Requirements

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.